 Operator experience : Pacing in elderly should be undertaken by experienced operators as elderly tolerate complications poorly.

 Timing : Authors preference is to do elderly cases (or other complicated cases) as the second case in a morning list.
 This minimizes fasting time for the patient.
 From a operator and theatre perspective, the staff is fresh and less fatigued in the morning which helps in case of a complication.
 Additionally in state sector hospitals where there is pressure to do more cases in a given list, early morning cases receive most attention and time compared to late cases.
 Why second case ? – an uncomplicated straightforward first cases get the theater going for the rest of the day !
-Cardiac Pacing in Elderly / complicated patients should never be operated in late afternoon.
+Cardiac Pacing in Elderly / complicated patients should not be operated in late afternoon.

 Dual Chamber vs Single Chamber Pacing : Dual Chamber pacing is undoubtedly more physiologic – but in frail elderly, where syncope / fall prevention is the main goal, dual chamber pacing may not be the ideal solution.
-Longer operating time, more leads, large pocket and higher costs need to be balanced with the pacing requirements and patient’s long term outlook.
+Longer operating time, more leads, large pocket, increased risk of complications and higher costs need to be balanced with the pacing requirements and patient’s long term outlook.
 In our experience, most elderly patients do very well with single chamber ventricular pacing.
 An occasional active patient or a patient with LV impairment may benefit from dual chamber pacing.
 Another consideration is the severity of the bardy-arrhythmia – for confirmed intermittent issues (e.g intermittent AV block) where most of the time there won’t be any pacing, it would be unwise to implant a dual chamber device as there would be significant continuous tracking and ventricular pacing – which is unnecessary.
 In these subsets, a VVI pacemaker is more than adequate to prevent syncope and a fall.

 Site of Ventricular Pacing : After witnessing two cases of lead dislodgment (and critical bradycardia leading to significant morbidity) , the author’s personal preference is now to pace the lowest possible place on the septum rather than mid septum when pacing in elderly with critical bradycardia.
 One of the problems of septal pacing is increased chance of lead dislodgement – and in a patient needing critical life sustaining pacing, a dislodged lead can lead to catastrophe.
 Apical leads are very stable but again in elderly the RV apex is very thin and an active fixation lead can perforate.
 A safe compromise is the lowest septum.